 Red Bull is always establishing ways to innovate and become more efficient and productive; it was no different with implementing Egnyte.

-Red Bull is always establishing ways to innovate and become more efficient and productive; it was no different with implementing Egnyte.
 Leveraging Egnyte’s open ecosystem, they connected their sales and field teams’ suite of iPad applications to the Egnyte API.
 Those teams can now work seamlessly from their iPads, performing field audits and accessing in-store display design PDFs.
 They can also upload pictures from events with the corporate application, while at the same time integrating with Egnyte Adaptive Enterprise File Services.

-Today, Red Bull can confidently provide the world with cutting-edge products and promotions by leveraging Egnyte Adaptive Enterprise File services for all its collaboration needs.
-They can also maintain compliance with data-residency requirements, keep centralized control of users, files, and folders, as well as share project files with any device, wherever data is stored (on premises and in the cloud).
+With Egnyte, Red Bull can confidently continue to provide the world with cutting-edge products and promotions by leveraging Egnyte Enterprise File services for all of its file-sharing, collaboration and access needs.
+They can also maintain data- residency compliance, keep centralized control of users, files, and folders, as well as securely collaborate and share project files from anywhere and with any device wherever data is stored (on premises and in the cloud).